How to Repurpose Leftover Ingredients to Save Money

 As a professional chef, we are taught from day one to avoid throwing anything away.
 Spoiled, wasted, or unused ingredients increase overall food cost to the establishment you're working for, which inevitably trickles down to the client who ends up eating your food.
 According to the USDA, over 133 billion pounds of food, totaling over $161 billion was thrown away in 2010 alone.
 Since then how much more waste do you think has occurred?
 The numbers are staggering!

-How Do I Repurpose Left Over Ingredients?
+How Do I Repurpose or Reuse Left over Ingredients?

 In lieu of tossing away the scraps of your favorite veggies, try sprouting them or planting them to create a fresh crop of new veggies.

-Use Your Veggie Trimmings To Grow New!
+Using Your Leftover Veggie Trimmings To Grow New!

 Take the root end of your green onions, and simply place them in a small bowl of water.
 Over the period of about a week or so, the onions will continue to grow and sprout new green onions.
 Simply transfer these to a bit of soil, add some water and sunlight and you've got homegrown green onions.
 Saving you on average of $1.50 to $2.75 per bunch.